-In the context of the structure and site hazard assessment, nearby combustibles refer to non-vegetative fuel, such as firewood, wood fences, sheds, vehicles etc. Outbuildings are of particular concern if they are located within 15m (45ft) of the home.
-Outbuildings pose a threat to the ignition of a home because they are able to sustain extreme radiant heat for over long periods of time.
-There is an additional risk of firebrand production which poses a risk to any nearby structures or fuel sources.
-Any outbuilding that is located within 15m (45ft) should have FireSmart principles applied to mitigate potential ignition.
+In the context of the structure and site hazard assessment, nearby combustibles refer to non-vegetative fuel, such as firewood, wood fences, sheds, vehicles etc. Outbuildings are of particular concern if they located within 15m (45ft) of the home.
+Outbuildings pose a threat to the ignition of a home because they are able to sustain extreme radiant heat for over longer periods of time.
+As well, the additional risk of firebrand production poses a risk to any nearby structure.
+Any outbuilding that is located within 15m (45ft) should have FireSmart principles applied to mitigate its potential to ignite.

-Firewood is a serious risk as it will easily ignite during a wildfire event and burn intensely once lit.
+Firewood is a serious fire threat as it can ignite easily from a wildfire event and will burn intensely once ignited.
 Often firewood is located near the principal building and is often responsible for igniting interface buildings during a wildfire.
 It is recommended that firewood be stack a min.
 10m away from the home during the wildfire season.
 A pre-caution to shoulder months as wildfire seasons has shown signs in recent years of burning earlier and later through the calendar year.
-Items such as RVs, trailers, vehicles etc. are often not view as a combustible.
-However, these items do have the potential to ignite and as a result pose a some threat when stored within 10m of the home.